Hayden

 Bio

-On Wedesnday July 26th 2023, Hayden Mullins was appointed as Fulham's Under-21s Head Coach.
+On Wednesday July 26th 2023, Hayden Mullins was appointed as Fulham's Under-21s Head Coach.

 A defensive midfielder in his playing days, Mullins started his career at Crystal Palace, racking up an impressive 246 appearances for the Eagles.
 He played over 100 times for West Ham United and Portsmouth before enjoying shorter stints with Reading, Birmingham City and Notts County.